-- 0: Observation just entered, waiting to be submitted to telescope queue - 1: Observation submitted for scheduling, waiting for confirmation from telescope scheduling software - 2: Observation now queued and waiting to be done - 3: Observation in progress - 4: Observation completed - 8: Observation rejected by telescope scheduling software already scheduled - 9: Observation rejected by telescope scheduling software invalid format
+- 0: Observation just entered, waiting to be submitted to telescope queue. - 1: Observation submitted for scheduling, waiting for confirmation from telescope scheduling software. - 2: Observation now queued and waiting to be done. - 3: Observation in progress. - 4.
+Observation completed. - 8: Observation rejected by telescope scheduling software already scheduled. - 9: Observation rejected by telescope scheduling software invalid format.

-Please note that it is possible that an observation which is classed as having begun (status 3) may not complete - perhaps due to another observer scheduling an observation before yours has completed or a telescope/software break down.
+Please note it is possible that an observation which is classed as having begun (status 3) may not complete - perhaps due to another observer scheduling an observation before yours has completed or a telescope/software break down.
 You can always resubmit an observation perhaps allowing an extra slot to ensure your observation completes.
 We will periodically remove observations at status 3 which have never completed from the queue.

-Any observation which has been completed is automatically removed from the queue and then appears at status 4 (completed) at the bottom of the list obtained by clicking on the Show Archive link on the menu bar.
-In this list, data should be available for any observation by clicking on the Data link.
+Any observation which has been completed is automatically removed from the queue and then appears at status 4 (completed) in the list obtained by clicking on the Archive link on the menu bar.
+Here you can browse various sets of observations e.g. the most recent 20, those from the last 24 hours, even those requested by particular users.

+In this list data should be available for any observation by clicking on the Data link.
 Try this on the archive list for any observations with a status 4 green code.
-An example of the result is shown in Figure 3 where plotting of the data is achieved using a java applet.
-You must have java installed and enabled for this to work.
+An example of the result is shown at right where plotting of the data is achieved using a java applet.

 What you see is a plot of brightness temperature in each of 1024 channels in a bandwidth of 5 MHz.
 Emission from HI should show up at 1420.406 MHz (here labelled in units of 103 MHz i.e. GHz).
 In general the emission can be Doppler shifted to frequencies above and below the rest frequency hence the spread in the peak shown in the example plot.
 In this case the hydrogen emission is the complex multiply-peaked structure.
-The curved background is just due to the continuum radio emission from the sky plus receiver noise.
-If you like, you can zoom in on a region of interest by clicking and dragging out a rectangular box, click on 'Fill' to zoom back out to the whole graph again.
-You can also view the data by clicking on 'View datafile'.
+The curving background is just due to the continuum radio emission from the sky plus receiver noise.
+If you like you can zoom in on a region of interest by clicking and dragging out a rectangular box, click on "Fill" to zoom back out to the whole graph again.
+You can also view the data by clicking on "View datafile".

 You can also change the horizontal axis to velocity by changing the selection button below the graph.
-This is calculated using the (nonrelativistic) Doppler shift equation with a rest frequency of 1420.406 MHz.
+This is calculated using the (non-relativistic) Doppler shift equation with a rest frequency of 1420.406 MHz.
 Another useful feature is that you can perform a temperature integral under the emission line by clicking on points on the continuum (the sloping background) to left and right of the line.

-You may occasionally see narrow spikes of interference or a pattern of spikes near to 1420 MHz as in the example in Figure 3.
-It is possible to smooth the data by entering a number into the field labelled 'Median Smooth'.
+The spectrum shown above is relatively interference free.
+However you may occasionally see narrow spikes of interference or a pattern of spikes near to 1420 MHz as in the example at right.

+It is possible to smooth the data by entering a number into the field labelled Median Smooth.
 If the number 5 is entered (and carriage return hit) then the plotting program replaces every value in the spectrum by the median of 5 numbers centred on that value - this has the effect of removing noise spikes.